Slowly moving black holes in khrono-metric model: Sensitivities

-Second, the sensitivity happens to be essentially independent of the coupling $\l$ and vanishes when the other two couplings $\a$, $\b$ go to zero.
-This is to be expected since in this limit the khronon becomes a ``stealth'' field and does not cause any back-reaction on the metric \cite{Berglund:2012bu,ramos_constraints_2019,Franchini:2021bpt}.
+We observe that the sensitivity is essentially independent of the coupling $\l$ as long as $c_\chi\geq 1$.
+This is to be expected since in the limit $\a,\b\to0$ the khronon becomes a ``stealth'' field and does not cause any back-reaction on the metric \cite{Berglund:2012bu,ramos_constraints_2019,Franchini:2021bpt}.
 We can see it directly from the khronon EMT (\ref{khEMT}).
 Setting $\a=\b=0$, we obtain that it is proportional to the aether divergence $\vartheta$.
-The latter, however, vanishes in the limit $c_\chi=\infty$ achieved at $\a=0$, as we discussed in Sec.~\ref{sec:infcchi}.
-Since the parameters $\a$ and $\b$ are already strongly constrained by observations, the sensitivity (\ref{sigmaexp2}) is very small.
-It would be interesting to study if it can lead to any detectable signatures in the gravity waves produced by black hole binaries, for example in the case of long extreme mass-ratio inspirals.
+The latter, however, vanishes in the limit $c_\chi=\infty$, see Eq.~(\ref{cxlimit}).
+This argument applies not only to black holes, but to any asymptotically flat spacetime.

+Finally, the sensitivity is independent of the black hole mass.
+This means that Lorentz violation does not lead to dipolar gravitational radiation in a binary system composed of a pair of Schwarzschild black holes.
+In this connection, it will be interesting to study if the situation will change for rotating black holes, in which case the sensitivity can depend on the black hole spin.
+This question is, however, outside the scope of the present work.
+A dipolar radiation can also arise in black hole -- neutron star or black hole -- white dwarf binaries, since the sensitivities of the two companions will be in general different.
+Due to the argument given above, the radiation is expected to be suppressed by the small couplings $\a$ and $\b$.
+Thus, observations of binary systems are unlikely to improve the bounds on the less constrained coupling $\l$.